thwerks/NodeJS-Home-Assistant-Framework/README.md

-#### If you have a question, please just open a dialog in the “issue” section so others can banefit ftom the discussion.
+#### If you have a question, please just open a dialog in the “issue” section so others can benefit from the discussion.

+#### need some small help with the twocolors/esphome-native-api.
+Cannot get outgoing push messages to work, confusion about setState usage, can contribute here https://github.com/twocolors/esphome-native-api/issues/19

 # What is this framework for: